Cervical Spine Herniated Disc Overview

 If the herniated disc (cervical spine) compresses a nerve root, pain from nerve compression will normally develop down the arm into the shoulder or to the hand (depending upon the nerve root involved).
 This is caused by an inflammation of the cervical spinal cord (called radiculopathy).
 If the herniation compresses the spinal cord it is called myelopathy and information on this condition is found in another section on this web site.

-Depending upon the position of the disc herniation, it may cause neck pain in the back of the neck, sides, in the shoulder, arm or hand.
+Depending upon the position of the disc herniation, cervical spine herniated disc symptoms may cause neck pain in the back of the neck, sides, in the shoulder, arm or hand.
 Common symptoms are pain and numbness or occasionally just weakness of the muscles of the nerve that is compressed.
 Depending on the nerve, pain may radiate only into the shoulder or may radiate down the arm into the fingers.
 Almost all cervical spine herniations radiate pain into the shoulder blade on the side of the herniation.

 There are many patients that have pain that radiates only to the area between the shoulders and these symptoms are commonly misdiagnosed as thoracic or scapular (shoulder blade) pain when the pain is really referral pain from the compressed nerve in the neck.
 Likewise, patients may assume they have a simple pinched nerve in the neck when really it is the compression that is leading to the neck pain.
 Causes of these various symptoms can be revealed by an x-ray of the cervical spine region.